- as adopted at the SCTE AGM held on 3 October 2018

 13.3 Should the Executive Committee fail to convene an Annual General Meeting as herein provided and in accordance with statutory requirements, any ten Fellows and/or Honorary Fellows and/or Members shall be entitled to convene such meeting upon giving not less than twenty-eight days’ notice in writing to the members of the Society save that such notice may be given by electronic mail for members that have elected to receive communications by electronic means, and such meeting shall be held in London at such place and time as the convening members shall appoint.
 The cost of convening and holding such meeting shall be borne by the Society.

-13.4 Notice of Special Resolutions for consideration at Annual General Meetings must be given in writing to the Secretary not less than twenty-one days before the date fixed for an Annual General Meeting.
+13.4 Notice of Special Resolutions for consideration at Annual General Meetings must be given in writing to the Secretary not less than thirty-five days before the date fixed for an Annual General Meeting.

 14 EXTRAORDINARY GENERAL MEETINGS

 14.1 The Executive Committee may convene an Extraordinary General Meeting and shall, upon a Requisition signed by at least ten Fellows and/or Honorary Fellows and/or Members, convene an Extraordinary General Meeting within twenty-eight days of the receipt of the Requisition and every notice convening the Extraordinary General Meeting shall specify the general nature of the business to be dealt with at such meeting and not less than seven days’ notice in writing shall be given to all members entitled to attend at General Meetings save that such notice may be given by electronic mail for members that have elected to receive communications by electronic means.